Apoorva14396/ES6-Documentation/README.md

 console.log(obj);</br>

 <h2>6.
 Rest Operator</h2></br>
-The rest parameter syntax allows us to represent an indefinite number of arguments as an array. </br>
+When invoking a function, a need sometimes arises to be able to pass in an arbitrary number of arguments, and to process these arguments within the function.
+This need is handled by the rest function parameters syntax.
+It provides a way to capture the rest of the arguments after the defined arguments using the syntax shown below.
+These extra arguments are captured in an array.The rest parameter syntax allows us to represent an indefinite number of arguments as an array. </br>

 function sumUp(...toAdd)</br>
 {</br>